-With no landline or working TV, and my battery-powered radio stashed in a box downstairs, I had only my phone to quickly confirm whether evacuation was necessary.
-Wildfires can move incredibly fast -- in the October 2017 Tubbs Fire, residents of Santa Rosa, California, had only minutes to flee before entire neighborhoods were incinerated.
+With no landline or working TV and my battery-powered radio unwisely stashed in a box, I had only my phone to quickly confirm whether evacuation was necessary.
+Wildfires can move incredibly fast -- the Camp Fire spread at the equivalent of one football field every second -- and in the 2017 Tubbs Fire, residents of Santa Rosa, California, had only minutes to flee before entire neighborhoods were incinerated.
 I didn't want to be in that position.

-Finally, after refreshing countless times, I got just enough of a signal to see posts on Nextdoor saying the smoke was blowing in from a blaze nearby in Vallejo, and that no new fires had started in Oakland.
-Yes, a site I mock far more than take seriously (I relish tweets from Best of Next Door in particular) had calmed my momentary concern.
+Finally, after refreshing countless times, I got just enough of a signal to see posts on NextDoor saying that the smoke was blowing in from the Glencove fire nearby in Vallejo and that no new fires had started in Oakland.
+Ironically, a site I mock far more than take seriously (I relish tweets from Best of Next Door in particular) had calmed my momentary concern.
 I went back to sleep, relief replacing worry.
-Two days later, the power was back and I moved that emergency radio to a more accessible place.
+The next morning I moved that emergency radio to a more accessible place and two days later, the power was back.

 Something has to give

-More frightening is the chance that the blackouts could make things worse.
+More frightening is the chance the blackouts could make things worse.
 During the Tubbs Fire, Sonoma County officials didn't send emergency alerts to phones in areas where the fire was spreading, leaving some residents with no warning that they needed to evacuate.
-When that fire was finally extinguished, 22 people had died and 5,643 structures had been destroyed.
+When that fire was finally extinguished, 22 people had died and 5,643 structures were destroyed.
 Local governments likely won't make that mistake again, but it won't matter in a blacked-out home with no wireless service.
 No texts or tweets means no way to get life-saving information.
 Firefighters and first responders also depend on wireless networks to do their jobs, as was clear last year when Verizon throttled data for crews battling the Mendocino Complex Fire.